-The National Institute for Health and Clinical Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on bone-anchored cystourethropexy (using data from In-Tac and Vesica as specified by SERNIP).
+The National Institute for Health and Care Excellence (NICE) has issued full guidance to the NHS in England, Wales, Scotland and Northern Ireland on bone-anchored cystourethropexy (using data from In-Tac and Vesica as specified by SERNIP).

 This procedure is used to treat stress urinary incontinence in women.

 Stress incontinence is urine leakage that occurs when the pressure within the abdomen is raised, during, for example, lifting, coughing or laughing.
 It is often due to damage to the pelvic muscles during childbirth, which weakens the normal muscular mechanism of preventing flow of urine into the urethra.